yarketplace/yarketplace/README.md

 6. No JavaScript.
 Stay focused on Rails for this project - we'll have plenty of time this semeseter to cover JS topics.

-## Project Task Guidelines
+## Project Task Steps
-- Come up with an idea, model out domain.
+- Come up with an idea, model out your domain.
+Get your project pitch approved.
-- Add model tests, start building out basic features.
-Have some functionality built out by the end of the day.
-- Iterate on the features that you built yesterday.
-Go from a 'skateboard' version to a scooter or a bicycle.
-It doesnt' have to be perfect, but it should be working.
+- Build your skateboard, with tests.
+- Build out more features.
+With tests.
-- Start styling/ cleaning up issues.
+- Start styling and cleaning up issues.
-- Issue cleanup and final demos.
+- Present to your cohort!
+- Profit.